-There are various ways of having this chat; it can be in-person, like a company or department-wide meeting, via managers, or even in one-on-one meetings, if you have a limited number of staff.
+There are various ways of having this chat to ensure a successful office move; it can be in-person, like a company or department-wide meeting, via managers, or even in one-on-one meetings, if you have a limited number of staff.
 You could even do it via a survey or an email.
-Based on the feedback, you can then make any necessary changes in your plans and lists.
+Based on the feedback, you can then make any necessary changes to your plans and lists.

 Finalize Your Moving Budget

 Everything comes down to money.
-You can have the best laid plans for your moving project, but it won’t reach fruition if you don’t have the budget for it.
+You can have the best-laid plans for your moving project, but it won’t be a successful office move if you don’t have the budget for it.

 Therefore, it’s best to design and finalize a moving budget from the get-go.
 Depending on your company structure, you should also establish a chain of command for all move-related expenses as well as some guidelines.

 - Who, if any, will be approving all contracts and purchases?